 Professional Development will be provided through instructional coaches and assistant principals for all teachers on minimum day Mondays on how to analyze the i-Ready results to meet the needs of all children in all classes.
 The Middle School Math Department will have three "Data Days" throughout the school year to analyze the i-Ready results and create an action plan to create small groups and differentiate their lessons based on the needs of the students in their classes.
 Data analysis will also occur after each Diagnostic exam.
-Because i-Ready can predict SBAC scores within 1%, targeted test preparation will be an ongoing topic throughout the school year in order to increase the level of Mathematical Discourse in the classrooms.
+Because i-Ready can predict SBAC scores within 1%, targeted test preparation will be an ongoing topic throughout the school year.
+A series of Math Professional Developments have been rolled out organization wide this year in order to increase the level of Mathematical Discourse in the classrooms.
 Principals, Assistant Principals, and teachers are not only diving deeper into the 8 Standards for Mathematical Practice, but are also learning and implementing several strategies, including "Which One Doesn't Belong" and "Number Talks".
 Professional Development will also include backwards unit planning, lesson planning, how to create daily Proving Behaviors and modify instruction based on those results, and how to increase rigor in the classroom the addition of a Math coach to help support grades 6-8, will deliver professional development and assist teachers in continued implementation of the CCSS.